oVirt/ovirt-node-ng/docs/book/getting-started.md

 ## Making Changes

-The appliance image itself is defined by the `ovirt-node-ng.ks` file.
+The appliance image itself is defined by the `rootfs:org.ovirt.Node.Next:x86_64:0.ks` file.
 Any change to that file will lead to a change in the appliance.

 Note that some changes (i.e. root password) might be overriden or deactivated at installation time by directives in the